Code of Ethics

 The Code of Ethics is an important resource for condo owners, residents and boards of directors.
 If you believe that a condo manager or a management company has violated the Code of Ethics, you may wish to file a formal complaint.
 Read more about the complaints process.

-The Ministry of Public and Business Service Delivery has prepared a helpful Plain Language Guide [PDF - 420 KB] to the Condominium Management Services Act, 2015, which includes a section on the Code of Ethics.
+The Ministry of Public and Business Service Delivery (formerly Ministry of Government and Consumer Services) has prepared a helpful Plain Language Guide [PDF - 420 KB] to the Condominium Management Services Act, 2015, which includes a section on the Code of Ethics.